sinikami/ikocos.github.io/_posts/2019-12-17-setup-mybatis-with-spring.md

 #### Add mappings

-create a mappings folder in classpath(resources)
+create a mappings folder in classpath(resources) and create an example.xml

 ```xml